GanshengT/GanshengT.github.io/_posts/2026-05-29-building-the-perceived-reality-part-ii-extension-attitude-toward-science.md

 ### 5. Can a person move away from the one?

 Yes, but only in the sense that they lose the alignment that makes the one manifest in them.
 As an analogue, when music falls out of tune, the noise is still sound, but it lacks the order that makes it music.

+### 6. How is finding the one related to common moral sense?

+In the basic definition of the one, a state where belief, action, and emotion are aligned.
+Has a rock found the one?
+At this stage, I don't know.
+I acknowledge that the one is beyond humanity, before finding the one, I can only discuss it with human language, therefore, at an angle that is grounded in the human-understandable level.

+Does one need a vast of knowledge to find the one?
+For example, is it required to experience all the pain, all the discipline to find the one?
+My answer is not.
+This could have moral consequences and at the same time this is a welcoming home to philosophical thoughts as long as they are self-consistent.
+In the case when a person that truly believe in what he/she has taught and denied reality, does the person reach the one?
+I don't think so, the denial of reality is reflected in the emotion of uncertainty, therefore, fragmenting a person.
+In this case, should the one exclude themselves from reality to stay naive?
+It is a possible way, as long as the emotion of exploring does not emerge.

+It becomes clearer now, the ability to think, the emotion that human has are the dynamic that some of draw humans into the one.